interactions-py/interactions.py/docs/components.rst

 How do i know which button was pressed?
 _______________________________________

 Each button gets a ``custom_id``, this is a unique identifier of which button is being pressed.
-You can specify what the ID is when you define your button.
+You can specify what the ID is when you define your button, if you don't; a random one will be generated.
 When handling the event, simply check the custom_id, and handle accordingly.